A quarter of the state’s homeless are Black, study says — experts say more affordable housing needed

 But homeless Black Californians who participated in the UCSF study remained hopeful that more navigation help to find and apply for housing, as well as housing vouchers or a small monthly subsidy could help move them out of homelessness, the researchers said.

-“The situation for unhoused Black Californians is dire, but it is not insurmountable,” said Tiana Moore, the report’s co-author.
+“The situation for unhoused Black Californians is dire, but it is not insurmountable,” said the report’s co-author, Tiana Moore.

 “In the long term, we must recognize and reduce the many factors that impede their search for a permanent home,” Moore said.
 “In the short term, even modest financial support could help stave off their homelessness.”